hotwired/hotwire-native-android/docs/QUICK-START.md

 ### Implement the HotwireActivity abstract class

-A Hotwire `Activity` is straightforward and needs to subclass the [`HotwireActivity`](../core/src/main/kotlin/dev/hotwire/core/turbo/activities/HotwireActivity.kt) class in order to provide `Session` configuration information.
+A Hotwire `Activity` is straightforward and needs to subclass the [`HotwireActivity`](../core/src/main/kotlin/dev/hotwire/core/turbo/activities/HotwireActivity.kt) class in order to provide `Navigator` configuration information.

 `HotwireActivity` extends Android Jetpack's [`AppCompatActivity`](https://developer.android.com/reference/androidx/appcompat/app/AppCompatActivity).

-You'll need to provide at least one `SessionConfiguration` instance (one for each `SessionNavHostFragment` that exists in our Activity layout).
+You'll need to provide at least one `NavigatorConfiguration` instance (one for each `NavigatorHost` that exists in our Activity layout).
 This includes:
-- The `name` of the `Session` (this is arbitrary and helpful for debugging purposes, but each must be unique in your app)
+- The `name` of the `Navigator` (this is arbitrary and helpful for debugging purposes, but each must be unique in your app)
 - The `startLocation` url when your app starts up.
 Note: if you're running your app locally without HTTPS, see the [local development](#local-development) section.
-- The `navHostFragmentId`, which refers to the resource ID of the `SessionNavHostFragment` in your Activity layout.
+- The `navigatorHostId`, which refers to the resource ID of the `NavigatorHost` in your Activity layout.

 In its simplest form, your Activity will look like: